hughfuve/battleship-console/README.md

 It didnt quite end up like this.. but this shows how the process of making it started and unfolded.

 The app development starts with a text description, where we try to identify the nouns and verbs and adjectives for properties, methods and objects.
-Indents are used to try and show hierarchy and dependency.
+Indents are used677 to try and show hierarchy and dependency.
+};
 APPLICATION DESCRIPTION
 (why the hell does it wrap this block of text and not the other parts of the doc???? stupid friggn thing) The GAMEWORLD is {composed} of